-If you’ve ever wonder how to financially be a stay at home mom, like actually live well while staying home you’re in the right place.
-I know, this economy makes it hard and sometimes even makes it seem completely out of reach to live on one full-time income.
+If you’ve ever wondered how to financially be a stay-at-home mom, you’re in the right place.
+You can actually live well while staying home.
+I know, this economy makes it hard.
+Sometimes, it seems completely out of reach to live on one full-time income.
 But it IS possible.

 And there are multiple ways to ensure you can be the one to raise your own babies.
 Because me personally, I couldn’t go another week of only seeing my daughter 10 hours total for the whole week.
 Fast forward five years and I’ve add two more kids to the mix and still manage to stay at home.
 Here’s how I do it.